kishorrit/MLF/Chapter 4.md

+# Chapter 4 - Practical Computer Vision
+Chapter 3 was all about learning the building blocks on a simple, MNIST dataset.
+In this chapter, we will tackle a more complex, real, computer vision problem.
+We will learn about loading large datasets, using pre-trained models and using rule based augmentations with OpenCV.

 # Loading larger image datasets into Keras
 In the case of MNIST, we loaded all 60,000 images of the training set and all 10,000 images of the validation set into memory.
 Having all data in memory is certainly fast, but not feasible once datasets get very big.
 We need a way to load data as it is needed, and not all in advance.